You will need roughly 5 minutes to read this article.

 If this URL requires basic auth please enter:

 You can specify a command to run post-deployment.
-The dynos will be restarted after running.
 This can be useful for running migrations or other commands that need to be run on each deploy.

 This will enable your build to check the URL of your application to make sure that it is up.